federicomariamassari/udacity-sfend/projects/p4/p4-radar-target-generation-and-detection.md

 ### Simulation Loop

-To complete the required steps in this section and in the following ones, I mostly use vectorized operations instead of looping through each single element as the starter code suggests.
+To complete the required steps in this section and in the following ones, I mostly use vectorized operations instead of looping through each single element, as the starter code suggests.
 In doing so, I do not pre-allocate memory to the variables since MATLAB's internal memory management on vectorized operations is already optimized (source: Udacity GPT).

 From the target's initial position and velocity $R$ and $V$, I first compute the vector of range covered by the target vehicle as $\textbf{r}_t = R + V\times\textbf{t}$ (constant velocity model), and from that, the vector of round-trip time as $\mathbf{\tau} = (2\times\textbf{r}_t)/c$ (because the signal travels to the target and back at the speed of light).
 Then, I simulate the transmitted and received signals, $\textbf{T}_t$ and $\textbf{R}_t$, as: